afsc-assessments/ebswp_2023/doc/EBSpollock.md

 shown in (Table \ref{tab:wt_bts}) and the different alternative time series of BTS survey indices is shown in Table \ref{tab:bts_abund}.

-The bottom trawl survey has extended to the north in 2010, 2017, 2018 (limited to 49 stations) and again this year.
+The NBS survey area was sampled in 2010, 2017, 2018 (limited to 49 stations), and in 2019.
 Given that the pollock abundance was quite high in 2017 and 2018, a method for incorporating this information as part of the standard survey was desired.
 One approach for constructing a full time series  that included the NBS area is to use observed spatial and